StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 2.2 [Buyer]
 - When escrow is running (not successful or failed), the buyer can call this function to deposit funds into the escrow account.
 - The escrow balance should be  `(Seller: amount X exchange-rate, Buyer: amount)`.
 The Buyer: the amount will be used for the refund process.
-- In a successful scenario, the seller's escrow balance should be `(Seller: -= amount x exchange-rate, Buyer: += amount)`.
+- In a successful scenario, the seller's escrow balance should be `(Seller: -= amount X exchange-rate, Buyer: += amount)`.

 3. **escrowRefund**